Contributing Gear Editor

 While we love the NEMO Jazz above, the REI Co-op Siesta Hooded 20 Double packs a ton of comfort into a much more affordable package.
 About $100 less than our top double sleeping bag (and even less during REI sales), the Siesta Hooded Double sleeping bag is ideal for couples who want to sleep snuggled in the same bag.

-While we noticed that the Siesta lacks some of the premium material feel of other more expensive sleeping bags, the interior of the bag was very comfortable.
+While we noticed that the Siesta lacks some of the premium material feel of more expensive sleeping bags, the interior of the bag was very comfortable.
 There isn’t a fancy zip system or integrated zippers here, but the Siesta is easy to unzip at the top or the bottom (on both sides) so each sleeper can dial in their temperature.
 One feature we were excited about was the hood, a nice touch on a double sleeping bag; that said, the hood was pretty short and hard to cinch tight to sleepers’ heads.
 The draft collars were helpful in closing the air gap on chilly nights, and this sleeping bag felt warm down to about freezing.

 While we’d still splurge for the NEMO Jazz if we had the extra money, the REI Co-op Siesta is an exceptional value for a double sleeping bag, and it is rated for lower temps.
 If you’re looking for a cozy, simple option for you and your partner, the Siesta is a great pick.
 We only wish it came in a more exciting color than the drab tan/brown.